AstunTechnology/ssdidocs/docs/UserDoc_Chap7_Elements.rst

 	Unique identifier for this metadata file.

 :Guidance:
 	To support the operation of UK Location and INSPIRE, discovery metadata records must include a File Identifier for the resource.
-This will be auto-generated by the metadata portal and once created cannot be changed.
+This will be auto-generated by a metadata creation tool (e.g. the metadata portal itself or an external metadata editor) and once created cannot be changed.

-	File identifier should not be confused with the UK GEMINI2 metadata item Resource identifier, which identifies the data resource being described.
+	File identifier should not be confused with the UK GEMINI2 metadata item `Resource identifier <#resource-identifier>`__, which identifies the data resource being described.

 |userdoc_fig_7_31_1_FileIdentifier|